 Soldering and screwing everything together took me about 6 hours total, which I think is pretty good given the result, and that it was my first “big” project that involved soldering.

-Soldering Timelapse w/ my father This timelapse only shows soldering the diodes on 1 side.
+Soldering Timelapse w/ dad This timelapse only shows soldering the diodes on 1 side.